 Things to know:

-Restaurants tend to add a 10% service charge onto bills and anything over that is at the patron’s discretion based on quality of service.
+Restaurants tend to add a 10% service charge onto bills and anything over that is at the patron’s discretion based on the quality of service.

 Costa Rica Information

 At Goway we believe that a well-informed traveller is a safer traveller.
-With this in mind, we have compiled an easy to navigate travel information section dedicated to Costa Rica.
+With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Costa Rica.

 Learn about the history and culture of Costa Rica, the must-try food and drink, and what to pack in your suitcase.
 Read about Costa Rica's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
 Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Costa Rica for yourself.
 Start exploring… book one of our Costa Rica vacations today!

 After your Costa Rica tours, why not consider another of Goway's Latin America tours.
 These include a large selection of other exciting countries in Central and South America.
 We offer Chile vacation packages and Easter Island tours, Ecuador vacation packages which include Galapagos cruises, Peru vacation packages which include Machu Picchu tours and Brazil tours including Iguassu Falls tours among many others.